saparia-data/kafka-avro/README.md

 3) Full -> Both forward and backward are compatible.
 We should use default value for a field.
 4) Breaking -> It will break and we can't read schema In short for proper schema evolution, we should consider using default values for the fields.

+### Sample kafka producer and consumer programs with schema registry